lephare-photoz/lephare/docs/detailed.rst

 ``FILTER_LIST``: all the filter names must be separated by a comma.
 We assume that all the filter files are located in the directory ``$LEPHAREDIR/filt/``, except if the keyword ``FILTER_REP`` is specified.
 When writing the set of filters to be used, only the pathname after the common string ``$LEPHAREDIR/filt/`` should be specified.

 ``TRANS_TYPE``: type of the transmission curve for each filter, separated by a comma.
-The number of arguments should match the number of filter but if only value is given, which will be use for all the filters.
+The number of arguments should match the number of filter, unless only one is given.
+In that case it will be used for all filters.
 The transmissions (:math:`T_{\lambda}`) are dimensionless (in % ), however they refer either to a transmission in Energy or Photon which will slightly modify the magnitude estimates.
 The magnitude is :

   .. math:: mag(*) = -2.5 \log_{10} \frac{\int F_{\lambda}(*) R_{\lambda} d\lambda}{\int F_{\lambda}(Vega) R_{\lambda} d\lambda}